chauff/cse1500-web-transcripts/Assignment-2.md

 If you see the two HTML files, then, congratulations, you have successfully implemented your first Node.js server!

 You can also use `npm start`.
 This command runs an arbitrary command specified in `package.json`'s `start` property.
-By default this property contains `"start": "nodejs ./bin/www"`.
-Replace this line by `"start": "nodejs app.js"` in order to execute your program entry point which, in this case, is `app.js`.
+By default this property contains `"start": "node ./bin/www"`.
+Replace this line by `"start": "node app.js"` in order to execute your program entry point which, in this case, is `app.js`.
 Since we require your submission to be runnable with `npm start`, please make sure you have followed these steps!

 Instead of using the command line, you can also start your server from within VSC.
 Use the debug panel; a `launch.json` file will be generated for you, which needs to be updated with program specific property values.
 As an example, for the demo game, my `launch.json` file looks follows: